behradmoeini/IoT-Edge-Cloud-DSL-SimTest/README.md

 # A Domain-Specific Language for Simulation-Based Testing of IoT Edge-to-Cloud Solutions

-This repository contains the code and results used in the paper "A Domain-Specific Language for Simulation-Based Testing of IoT Edge-to-Cloud Solutions".
-This paper introduces a domain-specific language (DSL), IoTECS, designed for creating edge-to-cloud simulators, imperative in testing IoT systems for applications like smart cities or autonomous vehicles.
-Developed in conjunction with IoT analytics firm Cheetah Networks, the language aims to validate the scalability of cloud applications under heavy IoT device loads.
+This repository is dedicated to the `IoT-Edge-Cloud-DSL-SimTest` project.
+The project involves the development and testing of `IoTECS`, a domain-specific language (DSL) designed for creating edge-to-cloud simulators, which are critical in testing IoT systems for applications such as smart cities or autonomous vehicles.

+The `IoTECS` DSL is developed with the aim to validate the scalability of cloud applications under heavy IoT device loads.
+This repository contains all the necessary code and scripts for the `IoTECS` DSL, including user interface files, the main codebase, testing scripts, and Integrated Development Environment (IDE) configuration files.

+The repository also includes the results of various experiments conducted as part of the project.
+These results are stored in the `results` directory.

+In addition, this repository includes files related to `JMeter` and `Locust`, two popular stress testing tools.
+These tools were used to simulate experiments, and their results are compared with our `IoTECS` simulator.
+The files related to these tools can be found in the `baselines` directory, each in their respective subdirectories.

 ![Edge to Cloud Communication Diagram](figs/EdgeToCloudCommunication.jpg)